Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Introduction

 solves convex optimization problems $\min_{x \in \R^d} f(x)$ to arbitrary precision from an arbitrary initialization~$x_0$.
 This result can be found in any textbook on convex optimization, e.g.,~\citep{boyd,bubeck-book,nesterov-survey,polyakbook,hazan2016introduction,luenberger1984linear,BertsekasNonlinear,lan2020first}.
 The present paper investigates the following question:

+This is different from the traditional approach for obtaining accelerated convergence, which modifies the GD algorithm beyond just stepsizes (e.g., using momentum~\citep{nesterov-agd}); see the survey~\citep{d2021acceleration}.

-In this paper, we show that for separable convex optimization, the answer is yes.
+Our main result is that for separable convex optimization, the answer is yes.
 Specifically, we provide an i.i.d.\ stepsize schedule that makes GD converge at the optimal accelerated rate.
 See \S\ref{ssec:intro:cont} for a precise statement; here we first contextualize with the relevant literature on random stepsizes.

-Note that the use of randomness for GD stepsizes is conceptually different from the standard use of randomness in Stochastic Gradient Descent (SGD).
-SGD has random, inexact gradient queries and typically use deterministic stepsizes.
-GD has exact gradient queries, and random stepsizes amounts to purposely injecting noise into the algorithm.

 \paragraph*{The special case of quadratics.} This question is understood (only) for optimizing convex \emph{quadratic} functions.
 In particular, the line of work~\citep{pronzato11,pronzato13,kalousek} shows that for quadratic functions~$f$ that are $m$-strongly convex and $M$-smooth (i.e., $m I \preceq \nabla^2 f \preceq MI$), there is a unique optimal distribution for i.i.d.\ stepsizes that makes GD converge at a rate of